mangrovemike/WeatherCatMosquittoBridge/README.md

 Thanks
 ------
-Special thanks for invention, ongoing support and development for mqtt and mosquitto to:
+Special thanks for invention, development, ongoing support and porting for mqtt and mosquitto to:
-Andy Stanford-Clark
+* Andy Stanford-Clark
-Roger Light
+* Roger Light
-Andy Piper
+* Andy Piper
-Nicholas O'Leary
+* Nicholas O'Leary